voteagora/near-deployment-guides/agora-house-of-stake-deployment-guide.md

 This document is expected to be followed twice, once for the testnet deployment and then again for the mainnet deployment, with the following macro steps:

-1. Setup the AstroDAO Multisig on Testnet “Step 1”
+1. Setup the SputnikDAO Multisig on Testnet “Step 1”
 2. Deploy HoS Contracts to Testnet “Step 2”
 3. Notify Agora about the deployment, Agora will perform UAT on the provided addresses
-4. Setup the AstroDAO Multisig on Mainnet “Step 1”
+4. Setup the SputnikDAO Multisig on Mainnet “Step 1”
 5. Deploy HoS Contracts to Mainnet “Step 2”
 6. Notify Agora about the deployment, Agora will Integrate the provided addresses on the production HoS site

-### Step 1 - Deploying a AstroDAO Multisig for the Security Council
+### Step 1 - Deploying a SputnikDAO Multisig for the Security Council

 Prerequisites:

 - List of security council members
-- Account owned by the NF to perform the AstroDAO deployment
+- Account owned by the NF to perform the SputnikDAO deployment
 - Review Halborn Role configuration section outlined below
 - A good/clear name in mind when creating the DAO i.e `hos-security.$ROOT_ACCOUNT_ID.near`

-#### What is AstroDAO?
+#### What is SputnikDAO?

 This is a DAO to be used by the security council.
 It serves as an additional layer of governance that uses proposals to execute actions on-chain.
 This multi-sig contract allows its members to signal and take actions related to the House of Stake contracts.
 These contracts are based on SputnikDAO contract